Murray Ridge Center

 Family Support Services assists a family who keeps at home a family member who has a developmental disability.
 The program promotes the unity of the family by assisting it to meet the special needs of the individual.
 A family is eligible for family support services if it includes a family member who resides at home and is eligible to receive services through the Lorain County Board of Developmental Disabilities.
 Request for services is initiated by the family.
 Request will be approved if funds and services are available and consistent with the Board’s Family Support Services plan and philosophy.
 Family allocation can be accessed each quarter.
 Families reapply at the beginning of each fiscal year for continuation of funding.
 If the needs of the family change, a new application is submitted.
 Families must verify that they have exhausted all other funding prior to requesting Family Support Services funding, including waivers.

-The Early Childhood Lending Library provides short term loan of therapeutic/developmental equipment and toys to families eligible for LCBDD services.
+The Early Intervention Equipment Lending Library provides short term loan of therapeutic/developmental equipment and toys to families eligible for Early Intervention services.
 Items are loaned at no-cost to families based on a first-come-first-serve basis, need, and availability of the item requested.
-A written contract shall be signed prior to delivery of the item to the family.
-Available items can be viewed on our website under Services for Children – Early Intervention – Lending Library, or you can contact the Early Intervention Supervisor, Heather Knoble at (440) 284-3655 or EI@murrayridgecenter.org.
+A loan agreement shall be signed prior to borrowing items.
+Available items can be viewed at https://eilendinglibrarylorain.myturn.com/library/.

 LCBDD ensures and makes available early intervention services on a year round basis for a minimum of two hundred forty (240) days, based on availability of funds.
 The Agency calendar is provided to families at intake and annually.